 - You are told you must return to work before you are fully recovered.

 Can I receive workers’ comp benefits if I received an injury while at work?

-In Georgia, the law requires any business with three or more employees, including regular part-time employees, to carry valid workers’ compensation (workers’ comp) insurance.
-The workers’ comp insurance carrier is the entity that pays benefits to an injured worker.
+In Georgia, the law requires any business with three or more employees, including regular part-time employees, to carry valid workers’ comp insurance.
+The insurance carrier is the entity that pays benefits to an injured worker.
 You are eligible for workers’ comp benefits if: 1) you are an employee of a business with three or more employees, and 2) you suffered an injury while on the job.

 What exactly should I do after I receive an injury while on the job?

 While Georgia law sets forth the procedure that employers, insurance companies, and injured workers must follow, it is important to note that each claim is unique and that worker’s comp law is complex and always subject to change.
-It is so critical to obtain the advice and counsel of a skilled Georgia workers’ compensation attorney who is experienced in handling workers’ comp claims from start to finish.
+It is so critical to obtain the advice and counsel of a skilled Atlanta workers’ comp law firm who is experienced in handling claims from start to finish.

 In general, if you are injured on the job, you should take the following steps: